-Resource Limit CalculatorChanges proposed
+Resource Limit Calculator (RLC)

+Changes proposed

 Discontinue ramp rate sharing because RTC will economically select Energy and Regulation-Up/Down respective of ramp rates (no issues identified).
-Desire to have the ramp sharing be a tunable parameter to allow for further consideration at another time.
 Suggestion was made to enhance reasonability checks on telemetered values.

-Resource Limits of HASL and LASL will be discontinued, and HSL/LSL will be used directly to calculate HDL/LDL (no issues identified).
+RLC calculated Resource Limits of HASL and LASL will be discontinued.
+HSL/LSL and telemetered ramp rates will be used directly to calculate HDL/LDL (no issues identified).

+RTC HDL and LDL calculated as follows:

+HDL=Min(HSL,TelemMW+NormalRampRateUp*5)

+LDL=Max(LSL,TelemMW-NormalRampRateDn*5)

-Load Frequency Control
+Load Frequency Control (LFC)

 ERCOT reinforced effectiveness of current design for immediate dispatch from SCED.
 Similarly, RTC awards and dispatch will be immediate as applicable to the services.